All Star & County Teen Ambassador

 County Presentation night, county wide Training Days and Achievement Night

-Attends Monterey County Leaders Council Meetings as requested
+Attends Monterey County Leaders Council Meetings as requested on calender

 Will complete a Record Book at the end of the year on the day of the club’s deadline

 Applications are open for 2017-2018 until May 10th, 2017